From Observation to Causation

 arXiv, 2022.

 A note on interpreting recovery percentages.
-When we say "patching head 9.9 recovers 38% of the logit difference," this means replacing the corrupted activation of head 9.9 with its clean activation restores 38% of the gap between clean and corrupted performance.
-This does not mean head 9.9 is "38% of the circuit."
-Multiple components may independently recover overlapping portions, so the recoveries do not necessarily add up to 100%.
-Be careful with arithmetic interpretations of patching results -- they measure causal importance, not a partition of credit.
+When we say “patching head 9.9 recovers 38% of the logit difference,” replacing that corrupted activation with its clean value restores 38% of the clean-corrupted gap.
+This does not mean head 9.9 is “38% of the circuit.”
+Components can have overlapping or interacting effects, so their recoveries need not add to 100%.
+The percentage describes one intervention, not a unique partition of causal credit.

 Pause and think: Designing a patching experiment